Why?

 Point To Point

-Like the cell towers, we gather data on all registered frequency point-to-point links from the RSM APIs.
+Like the cell towers, we gather data on all registered frequency point-to-point (PTP) links from the RSM APIs.
 This layer displays links that have both a "Receive Configuration" and a "Transmit Configuration(s)".

 Fixed Line